NedaWang/JavaScript/README.md

 const: constant.
 Objects are typyically constants: we can change the properties of the object inside the container.
 We can't remove or replace the object from the container.
 #### object properties
 property name can only contain letters, digits, dollar signs and underscores.
+JavaScript does not allow for hyphens in property names.
+When targeting CSS properties, use camelCase, so the "font-family" property becomes "fontFamily".
 #### accessing object properties
 1. dot notation
     console.log("the pockateNum: ", backpack.pocketNum);